pb111/Data-Cleaning-with-Python-and-Pandas/README.md

 He states in his paper that –

-“Tidy data provides a standard way to organize data values within a dataset.”
+`Tidy data provides a standard way to organize data values within a dataset.`

 There are three principles of tidy data.
 These are as follows:-